 1. Enjoy a waterside tipple next time the sun’s out

 Bristol Ferry is back with a series of gin and rum boat cruises which will take place aboard their distinguishable yellow flotillas this summer.
 The experience gives lovers of the drink a chance to sip away on some refreshing juniper or rum-based beverages whilst taking in the many sights along Bristol’s harbourside.
-The ferry operator has a total of eight boozy trips lined up for the summer, with each gin cruise setting off at 7pm.
+The ferry operator has a total of fifteen boozy trips lined up for the summer, with each gin cruise setting off at 6 pm.

-6. Enjoy amazing music performances by the harbourside with the return of Bristol Sounds
+6. Enjoy amazing music performances by the harbourside with Bristol Sounds

 9. Celebrate African and Caribbean culture at St Paul’s Carnival